Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 A grid showing an update to the central nine squares of the diffusion system in the previous figure after an additional time step.
 The cells labeled "?" are left as an exercise for the reader.
 {: style="font-size: medium;"}

 **STOP**: What should the values of the "?" cells be in the above figure?
 Note that these cells are neighbors of cells with positive concentrations after one time step, so their concentrations should be positive after two time steps.
-Click <a href="../assets/images/A_concentration_two_time_steps_complete.png" width="300">here</a> to see the answer.
 {: .notice--primary}

 The coarse-grained model of particle diffusion that we have built is a variant of a **cellular automaton**, or a grid of cells in which we use fixed rules to update the status of a cell based on its current status and those of its neighbors.
 Cellular automata form a rich area of research applied to a wide variety of fields dating back to the middle of the 20th Century; if you are interested in learning more about them from the perspective of programming, then you might like to check out the <a href="http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-3-building-a-self-replicating-cellular-automaton-with-top-down-programming/" target="_blank">Programming for Lovers</a> project.